 To get the right texture in this recipe, you’re going to need a good crumbly goat cheese.
 There are so many kinds of goat cheeses, so make sure you’re picking something soft and spreadable.
 I really like Laura Chenel or a mild chèvre.

-For the rest of the recipe, you’ll need honey, olive oil, fresh rosemary and thyme, Morton’s Kosher salt, black pepper, homemade or store-bought crostini, fig jam, and walnuts.
+For the rest of the recipe, you’ll need honey, olive oil, fresh rosemary and thyme, Morton’s Kosher salt, black pepper, store-bought or homemade crostini, fig jam, and walnuts.
 Pick a good fig preserve because it’ll add a lovely, fruity punch to this recipe!

 Some goat cheeses are a bit gamey or funky.
 But for this appetizer, I personally like a mild, tangy goat cheese to complement the honey and herbs.
 Just use your fave!